stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 Add this to `/etc/tor/torrc`:

 <pre><code id="hidden-service">HiddenServiceDir /var/lib/tor/hidden_service/ssh
-HiddenServicePort 22 127.0.0.1:22</code></pre>
+HiddenServicePort 22 127.0.0.1:22
+# Uncomment this if you want the added security of Tor-level authentication.
+#HiddenServiceAuthorizeClient stealth my_client
+</code></pre>

 You will find the hostname you have to use in `/var/lib/tor/hidden_service/ssh/hostname`.
-You also have to configure the client to use Tor.
+You also have to configure the client to use Tor, and then proxy your SSH connection through the local Tor client.
+If you chose to configure stealth client authorization, you must also further [configure your client's `torrc` file to access the stealth Onion service](https://github.com/micahflee/onionshare/wiki/Stealth-Onion-Services#how-to-receive-files-with-stealth-onion-services).
-For this, socat will be needed.
+To proxify SSH, however, either `socat` or the more ubiquitous `nc` will be needed.
 Add the following line to `/etc/ssh/ssh_config`:

 <pre><code id="onion-proxy">Host *.onion
+    # When using socat:
     ProxyCommand socat - SOCKS4A:localhost:%h:%p,socksport=9050
+    # When using nc:
+    #ProxyCommand nc -x localhost:9050 %h %p

 Host *
     ...</code></pre>